citizenfx/natives/TASK/TaskSmartFleePed.md

 Makes a ped run away from another ped (fleeTarget).
 distance = ped will flee this distance.
 fleeTime = ped will flee for this amount of time, set to "-1" to flee forever

+Word of warning: Make sure SET_PED_KEEP_TASK(false) is called.
+When KeepTask is true with this native, the game WILL crash!
 ```

 ## Parameters